Frequently Asked Questions

 Just contact the SMAA HQ, and let us know which teacher you would like to study with.
 We will then pass your request on to that instructor.

-Many of the Directors and Advisors are willing to teach seminars and conduct testing for low fees--in some cases just for the cost of their expenses--in an effort to help spread high quality traditional budo.
-Each teacher has his own ideas about payment, but it is often much easier to bring a top SMAA sensei to your dojo than you might think.
+Many of the Directors and Advisors are willing to teach seminars and conduct testing for low fees--in some cases just for the cost of their expenses--to help spread high quality traditional budo.
+Each teacher has his or her own ideas about payment, but it is often easier to bring a top SMAA sensei to your dojo than you might think.